corydwood/GroupPolicyDsc/README.md

 ### GPOImport

-* **TargetName**: Specifies the display name of the GPO into which the settings are to be imported.
+* **Name**: Specifies the display name of the GPO into which the settings are to be imported.
 * **Path**: Specifies the path to the backup directory.
 * **BackupIdentity**: Specifies the display name or backup ID of the backed-up GPO from which to import the settings.
 * **BackupIdentityType**: Specifies the type of the BackupIdentity (Name or Guid).